embEDUx/documentation/src/background/evaluation/comparison/buildroot.md

 After going through the **buildroot** configuration a `.config` file will be saved.
 With this config file the user can build the configured system with the `make` command. **Buildroot** will download all required software components and compile them for the target system.
-If no **corss-toolchain** was given, the tool will build the toolchain first, and compile the other software with it.
+If no **cross-toolchain** was given, the tool will build the toolchain first, and compile the other software with it.

 The user can also configure several package by itself after configuring